38th Battalion (Ottawa), CEF: Vimy Ridge

 After the Battalion had been reinforced and reorganized, it returned to action on 22 October.
 Plans for the attack on Valenciennes were completed by 31 October, and on the morning of 1 November the 38th went into action for the last time.
 Although other units also took part in the operation, platoons of the 38th were the first to enter the city.
 By 3 November Valenciennes was secure; on 5 November the battalion was relieved and billeted in Anzin, and it was here that the battalion received notice of the Armistice on 11 November.

 Summary

 About 4,500 men passed through the battalion; casualties were approximately 700 killed and 2,000 wounded.
 Close to 300 decorations were awarded to members of the 38th Battalion, including two Victoria Crosses.
-"Red" Nunney was the only soldier in the Canadian Army to win the V.C., D.C.M., M.M. and the Croix de Guerre; Nunney's brother was also awarded the VC.
+"Red" Nunney was the only soldier in the Canadian Army to win the V.C., D.C.M., M.M. and the Croix de Guerre.
 The battalion returned to Halifax on 13 June 1919, and to Ottawa on 15 June.

 The number 13 played a part in the history of the 38th.
 Some "13s" were: